tebl/BulkyMIDI-32/BulkyMIDI-32 Extras/README.md

 The firmware itself can for the most part be configured using the jumpers at *J14* and *J15*, one is immediately above the other though for the default operation of the device as expected you won't need to add any jumpers here.
 Note that there are several modes of operation provided by the device, using the ASCII setting will decode and display MIDI messages on serial as they are received as input - unfortunately it'll easily overrun the serial buffers so this is mostly only be usable when debugging equipment that don't send large bursts of data at a time.

 ## 1.8> Finishing touches
 With the firmware in place, there isn't much more that is left to do other than connect the two modules together using the standoffs and finally add a faceplate to the top of the thing.
 If you have any caps that would fit onto the knurled shafts of the potentiometer, those would also go a long way towards finalizing the build process.
-The rotary encoder comes with a different type of shaft that might be a bit harder to get a hold of, but they're usually described as having a D-type shaft.
+Some of the rotary encoders may come with a D-type shaft instead, but it may be worth ordering one with the same shaft as the potentiometers - makes it a lot easier to find matching knobs.

 ![Build 080](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_080.jpg)